Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 { give: { Asset: simoleans(5) }, want: { Price: quatloos(3) } }
 { give: { Price: quatloos(8) }, want: { Asset: simoleans(3) } }
 ```
+Note: Here we used a shorthand for assets whose values are 5 simoleons, 3
+quatloos, 8 quatloos, and 3 simoleons.
+Elsewhere this might have been done
+by creating `amounts` inline (i.e. `quatloosAmountMath.make(8)`).
+Or by
+creating `amounts` outside the proposal and assigning them to variables.
+For example, `const quatloos8 = quatloosAmountMath.make(8);` and then using
+`quatloos8` as the value for `Price` in the second clause above.

-The `want` term is an exact amount to exchang, while the
+The `want` term is an exact amount to exchange, while the
 `give` term is a limit that may be improved on.
 This simple exchange does not
 partially fill orders.